andrealufino/Luminous/README.md

 ### System information

-Here I provide tons of information about the system and you can access them using the notation `Luminous.System.<substruct>`.
+Here I provide tons of information about the system and you can access them using the notation `Luminous.<substruct>`.

 There are 11 different substructs here from which you can get information :
 - `Network`